-When used in the description of the sub-funds, the term "largely" must be understood as equivalent to at least half and the term "predominantly" as equivalent to at least two thirds.
+When used in the description of the Sub-funds, the term "largely" must be understood as equivalent to at least half and the term "predominantly" as equivalent to at least two thirds.
 These concepts of "largely" and "predominantly" can apply to the type of financial asset, the geographical or industrial area, the level of stock market capitalisation of the companies, the quality of issuers or the investment currency.
 The use of these concepts in the description of the investment policy of the sub-funds indicates a minimum threshold defined as an objective by the SICAV's Board of Directors and is not a constraint.
-The sub-fund may therefore temporarily make an exception to these minimum limits, for example to take account of specific market situations or due to the availability of liquidities awaiting investment opportunities.
+The Sub-fund may therefore temporarily make an exception to these minimum limits, for example: (i) to take account of specific market situations, (ii) following the availability of cash pending investment opportunities, or (iii) in the event of capital movements (subscriptions or redemptions) followed by purchases or sales of securities temporarily impacting a Sub-fund due to the possible differences in accounting records.